Gloucestershire Jazz Live (GJL)

 GYJA and GYJO members MUST email Peter Martin.

 Our GYJA and GYJO schedule is provided below.
 Band members' attendance is absolutely crucial on these dates - thank you.

 GYJA sectionals will be led by band leaders and will involve GYJO members who want to assist for coaching experience.
-GYJO sectionals will be led by Section Leaders with support from the Assistant Section Leader (both as invited by the GYJO Director in September 2017).
+GYJO sectionals will be led by Section Leaders with support from the Assistant Section Leader (both as invited by the GYJO Director).

 NB.
 Additional sectionals may be scheduled, however band members will be informed and reminded about these in prior rehearsals.

 A description of the GYJO Section and Assistant Section Leader roles is available for download here.